 3. You have the time off to do so

-As a travel nurse, we essentially have unlimited time off every single year.
+As travel nurses, we essentially have unlimited time off every single year.
 I highly encourage you to take advantage of that!
 It’s one of the other major things that sets us apart from being permanent staff.
 Since the beginning of 2019, I’ve taken four months off and have worked for eight months!
 And while we don’t earn PTO as travelers, we make enough that you should be able to go on vacation for a week (or more) and be able to cover your expenses.
 (See how I do it by looking above!).
 Don’t feel guilty taking time away from the hospital to take care of yourself.

 Needless to say, I’m a big fan of travel.
 But guess what?
 Travel doesn’t have to be a fancy vacation.
 It doesn’t mean you are going to a new country.
 And it doesn’t even mean that you’ve left your city.
 Travel outside your backyard.
 Travel to new neighborhoods, new areas of town, and new restaurants!
 Take advantage of your time as a travel nurse to prevent burnout and enjoy the time you’re spending in the hospital.

 Need further convincing as to why you should be traveling as a travel nurse?
 Read How to Maximize Travel While Being a Nurse.